-The estimated annual effective income tax (AETR) rate should be estimated using the tax rates (and tax laws) that have been enacted, or substantively enacted, by the end of the interim period.
+The (AETR) should be estimated using the tax rates (and tax laws) that have been enacted, or substantively enacted, by the end of the interim period.

 In practice, the determination of expected annual GloBE Income at an interim reporting date and the attribution of the expected annual GloBE income to interim periods may involve significant estimates.
 As noted in IAS 34:B14, if different income tax rates apply to different categories of income, to the extent practicable, a separate rate is applied to each individual category of interim period pretax income.
 However, this may not be achievable in all cases and a weighted average of rates across categories of income may be used if it is a reasonable approximation of the effect of using more specific rates.